bbauska/HTML-tips/README.md

-# HTML-tips
+# HTML5-tips
-## HTML tips, tricks, techniques to be aware of in web development
+## HTML5 tips, tricks, techniques to be aware of in web development

 ## 1 Creating Contact Links
 <p>Create clickable email, phone call, and SMS links using HTML:</p>